teambit/docs/docs/faq.md

 - Bit automates code packaging based on code analysis.
 - Bit provides access to package code with a single command without leaving the project context.
 - Bit manages dependencies between packages and automatic versioning based on dependencies
+- Bit lets you have the code in any consuming project and directly change it from there.

 ## Is Bit the same as Storybook?